Cyber Security & Resilience Assessments

 Supply Chain Optimization

-Our team with expertise in operational research and systems modeling have conducted analyses on diverse topics, including biomass feedstock blending, transportation systems, and critical materials supply chain.
-We offer a wide range of solutions including optimal location of a processing unit within a supply chain network (e.g., biorefinery, depot, charging station), optimal blending of inputs to achieve desired specifications for outputs, and impact quantification of changing supply chain configurations.
-Various modeling approaches are utilized such as network flow optimization, stochastic analysis, agent-based modeling, process modeling, and system dynamics modeling.
-Optimization has been done at a national, regional, and local scale.
-These solutions have informed investment decisions and policy making.
+With expertise in operational research and systems modeling, our team has conducted analyses on diverse topics, including biomass feedstock blending, transportation systems, and critical-materials supply chains.
+We offer a wide range of solutions, including optimal location of a processing unit within a supply-chain network (e.g., biorefinery, depot, charging station), optimal blending of inputs to achieve desired specifications for outputs, and impact quantification of changing supply-chain configurations.
+Engineers use various modeling approaches, such as network-flow optimization, stochastic analysis, agent-based modeling, process modeling and system dynamics modeling.
+Optimization has been done at national, regional and local scales.
+These solutions have informed investment decisions and policymaking.

 Natural Phenomena Modeling